chekhovproject/carlsonrw.github.io/_pages/about.md

 My research utilizes behavioral experiments and neuroimaging to study social perception and social decision-making.

-You can find my publications [here](https://carlsonrw.github.io/publications/)
+You can learn more about my published research [here](https://carlsonrw.github.io/publications/).